-Teaching is usually held in the ED Seminar room apart from Simulation training which is usually held in the lower OBS simulation room.
+Teaching is usually held in the ED Seminar room (for Registrars) and the Joske room on level 8 (for interns and RMOs).
+Simulation training is usually held in the lower OBS simulation room.

 THURSDAY TIMETABLE

 0800-1100 = General Registrar CME